ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ### Summary
 1. Patch your original NTSC-U ISO with the .xdelta of your choice
 2. Dolphin: Ensure you placed `GUPE8P.ini`, Enabled Cheats, and set Force Aspect ratio
-3. Nintendont: Ensure you are using Oversized ISO support version of Nintendont, Ensure you placed `GUPE.gct` file next to `game.iso`, In Nintendont configuration, set `Cheats ON` and `Unlock Read Speed ON`
+3. Nintendont: Ensure you are using Oversized ISO support version of Nintendont, Ensure you placed `GUPE8P.gct` file next to `game.iso`, In Nintendont configuration, set `Cheats ON` and `Unlock Read Speed ON`
 4. Play!
 See below for detailed steps

 ### Patching